 Okay.

-Um we but you have Atlanta, you have Chicago, you know, go straight on down the list.
+But you have Atlanta, you have Chicago, you know, go straight on down the list.

-Portland, you know, just like New York City, just like Seattle, you know, demanding federal forces leave and clean up the graffiti that we allowed to happen when you weren't here as you leave.
+Portland, you know, just like New York City, just like Seattle, you know, demanding federal forces leave and clean up the graffiti that we allowed to happen when you aren't here as you leave.

 We're not protecting them.

-You know, when when they have when they cede city blocks like they did in Seattle to anarchists and innocent people like Horace Lorenzo Anderson Jr. are murdered and the mother's filing a lawsuit, rightly so.
+You know, when they cede city blocks like they did in Seattle to anarchists and innocent people like Horace Lorenzo Anderson Jr. are murdered and the mother's filing a lawsuit, rightly so, at what point do they get held accountable?

 Chicago's top cop is saying these are organized mobs behind the police ambush at a protest Friday night.